moetsi/ssp-data-scripts/README.md

-# DAVP Data Scripts
+# Sensor Stream Pipe Data Scripts

-This repo deals with processing data from existing datasets for DAVP processing.
+This repo deals with processing data from existing datasets for Sensor Stream Pipe processing.

-## DAVP Frame Format
+## Sensor Stream Pipe Frame Format

-The DAVP frame format was created to be compatible with existing RGB-D datasets with separate RGB and depth frames- It has the following structure:
+The Sensor Stream Pipe frame format was created to be compatible with existing RGB-D datasets with separate RGB and depth frames-
+It has the following structure:

 ```